PATRIC3/p3_docs/docroot/tutorial/searching_and_sorting/genomes_by_taxonomy.rst

  Locating All Genomes for a Taxonomic Group
 ============================================

-To find a particular taxonomic grouping in PATRIC, you must search by name using the **Taxa** option.
+To find a particular taxonomic grouping in PATRIC, search by name using the **Taxa** option.
 In the screen shot below, we searched for *Streptococcus*.
 The search type is circled in red.

 .. image:: images/taxa_search.png